Learn / Blog / Article

 It didn’t take long for Peep and his team to solve the first objection—and find the reason underlying the second.
 But before they did that, they needed to learn even more about who these customers were.

-Peep and his team had been collecting qualitative and quantitative data on every single customer since their launch, and they noticed one curious discrepancy: some customers left really fast, after just a month.
+Peep and his team had been collecting qualitative and quantitative user feedback on every single customer since their launch, and they noticed one curious discrepancy: some customers left really fast, after just a month.
 Others left after three months.

 What was the difference between the two groups?